Every month, a portion of your salary goes into CPF. It's only natural that you'd want to get back as much as possible.

 You now have 3 CPF LIFE payout options to choose from.
 How do you know which will give you the MOST returns?

-I break down your options in this article:
+I will break down your options in this article:

 CPF LIFE Payout Options